-- four weeks after the end of the Service Period or - the Contractor issues a termination certificate.
+- four weeks after the defects date or - the Contractor issues a termination certificate.

 50.2 The Subcontractor submits an application for payment to the Contractor setting out the amount the Subcontractor considers is due at the assessment date.
-The application for payment is a payment claim.
-The Subcontractor's application for payment includes details of how the amount has been assessed and is in the form stated in the Subcontract Scope.
+The application for payment is a payment claim The Subcontractor's application for payment includes details of how the amount has been assessed and is in the form stated in the Subcontract Scope.